 - Released a Preliminary Economic Assessment ("PEA") in January of 2022.
 The PEA is being used as the basis for writing a new project proposal for submission to the Yukon Environmental Socio-economic Assessment Board (YESAB), the first step in obtaining new mining and water licenses in Yukon Territory.
-The Project Description was submitted to YESAB in June 2022 and is currently in the initial review period. - Continue to review existing mineral resource models and geologic data in order to define in-fill drill programs to elevate inferred resources to measured and indicated and refine targets for future exploration and resource expansion. - Continue to advance Brewery Creek through the permitting process with the goal of achieving commercial production in the next 5 years. - Continue to maintain and monitor with water quality sampling of both surface and ground waters.
+The Project Description was submitted to YESAB in June 2022.
+YESAB acknowledged and accepted the final Project Description in December 2022. - The next step in the permitting process is a Draft Project Proposal Guideline.
+Sabre Gold received the Draft Project Proposal Guideline from YESAB and submitted its responses on April 13, 2023.
+YESAB is now reviewing all comments and responses from various stakeholders and will issue a final Project Proposal Guideline in Q2 or early Q3 2023.
+The Guideline is used to address all issues for the final Project Proposal. - Continue to review existing mineral resource models and geologic data in order to define in-fill drill programs to elevate inferred resources to measured and indicated and refine targets for future exploration and resource expansion. - Continue to advance Brewery Creek through the permitting process with the goal of achieving commercial production in the next 5 years. - Continue to maintain and monitor with water quality sampling of both surface and ground waters.